the-turing-way/the-turing-way/book/website/community-handbook/working-groups/working-groups-formalisation.md

 * **Establish Regular Meeting Times and/or Other Group Communication Needs**: How often should the group meet?
 Would they like to use an existing community call (such as Collaboration Cafe) for real-time discussions, or develop a separate call for co-working?
 * **Establish a Timeline for the WG**: How long should this group be operational?
 Should it be time-bound or ongoing indefinitely?
-* **Agree on Roles Timeline**: How long should people be appointed in their roles, and how often should these roles change?
+* **Agree on Terms for All Roles**: How long should people be appointed in their roles, and how often should these roles change?
 * **Use GitHub Repository for Organising and Documenting WG Activities**: All WG activities (including notes and the charter, mentioned below) should be archived in a Turing Way GitHub repository (you can use and adapt [this template](https://github.com/the-turing-way/working-group-template)).
     * Note: In "WG Resources," other infrastructure recommendations and needs (permissions, templates, and checklists) are available to help with this process.
 * **Establish a Reporting Mechanism and/or Public Notes Archive**: How will you share meeting notes and group progress with the wider community?